Boris Birshtein

 Boris Joseph Birshtein (בוריס יוסף בירשטיין; born 11 November 1947 in Vilnius or Chișinău) is a Soviet-born Israeli-Swiss-Canadian businessman and the former chairman of Seabeco, an investment and trading company.

 Career

 Birshtein emigrated to Israel in 1979, and then to Switzerland and Canada, where he began building the Seabeco Group, an international network of companies that officially traded oil, gold, diamonds and chemicals.
-The very well connected Birshtein was an influential figure across the former Soviet Union.
+The well-connected Birshtein was an influential figure across the former Soviet Union.
 Birshtein survived a car crash that killed the then Prime Minister of Kyrgyzstan, Nasirdin Isanov.

-In 1991 Kyrgyzstan's then president, Askar Akayev, appointed Birshtein president of the country's committee for reconstruction and development.
+In 1991, Kyrgyzstan's then president, Askar Akayev, appointed Birshtein president of the country's committee for reconstruction and development.
 Shortly afterward, the Kirgiz government empowered Birshtein to act as its trade representative abroad.